-Zohra Sehgal Was a Firebrand, on and off the Screen
+Zohra Sehgal Was a Firebrand, Both On and Off the Screen

 That aura is unmistakable in the Sehgal home in Delhi’s Alaknanda locality, as you’re welcomed by a young Zohra Sehgal, beaming in her danseuse finery through a framed picture kept on the dining table.
 “We sometimes forget she’s not with us anymore, it’s as if she’s still in her room upstairs,” says her granddaughter Sujata Sehgal, a renowned TV actor, pointing at the upper floor of their duplex.

 The grand old dame of theatre and films, Zohra Sehgal lived her last days in this house before she passed away at the age of 102 on 10 July 2014.

 What would you hear her say most often?
 A better question is what would you hear her scream, says her daughter Kiran Sehgal, famous Odissi danseuse who has the same expressive eyes as her mother.